-- Step 1.
-Press the MODE key, select T1 Tester, and press ENTER. - Step 2.
-Select the BERT soft key and the press the Setup BERT soft key. - Step 3.
+Step 1.
+Press the MODE key, select T1 Tester, and press ENTER.

+Step 2.
+Select the Setup soft key.

+Step 3.
 Press the Framing Mode soft key and choose the Auto, D4 SF or ESF framing type.
 Press Back to return to the previous menu.

-NOTE: The Site Master will attempt auto-framing in two situations only:

-- 1. When the unit is initially set for auto-detect, and - 2.
+NOTE: The Cell Master will attempt auto-framing in two situations only:1.
+When the unit is initially set for auto-detect, and2.
 When a new measurement is started and loss of frame or pattern sync is detected.
-The Site Master will not attempt to auto detect in mid-measurement. - Step 4.
+The Cell Master will not attempt to auto detect in mid-measurement.

+- Step 4.
 Press the Receive Input soft key and select Bridged mode.
 Press Back to return to the previous menu. - Step 5.
 Press the Line Coding soft key and select B8ZS or AMI coding.
 Press Back to return to the previous menu. - Step 6.
 Select the More soft key to access more menu selections. - Step 7.
 Press the Clock Source soft key and select External to synchronize to the transmitting equipment.
 Press Back to return to the previous menu. - Step 8.
 Press the ANSI CRC/Japan CRC soft key and choose the appropriate CRC error scheme soft key.
 Press Back to return to the previous menu.

-Figure 8-4 illustrates some of the key information of the T1 setup measurement display.
+Figure 9-4 illustrates some of the key information of the T1 setup measurement display.